-Peach on a Leash is a full-service dog training company based in Alpharetta, Georgia and serving the northern suburbs of Metro Atlanta, from Sandy Springs to Cumming.
+Peach on a Leash is a full-service dog training company based in Alpharetta, Georgia and serving Metro Atlanta and its northern suburbs, from Sandy Springs to Cumming.

 Utilizing the most modern, science-based training techniques, head trainer and pet behavior expert Alex Sessa, (formerly Andes) CPDT-KA and her team will deliver the results you’re looking for.

 We provide your dog with a fun, positive learning experience that provides quick results and dramatically improves behavior while strengthening your bond with your dog.

 Regardless of your dog’s breed or behavior issues, you’ll be amazed at how quickly your dog responds to our training.